News for the East Bay's diverse, working-class majority.

 By August Kaufman

-On Monday morning, Bernie Sanders proposed eliminating all $1.6 trillion in U.S. student debt.
+On June 24, Bernie Sanders proposed eliminating all $1.6 trillion in U.S. student debt.
 The plan would be paid for by taxing Wall Street, which is reaping enormous profits this year and paying upwards of $27 billion in annual bonuses to its top employees.

 Cancelling 100 percent of student debt is the kind of reform we might expect from Sanders, who for decades has fought for similarly transformative universal social programs like Medicare for All, tuition-free college, paid family leave, and a living wage.
 These policy stances reflect a deep moral conviction that all people deserve to live with dignity and respect, which means our basic needs can’t be subjected to the whims of what Sanders calls “unfettered capitalism.”
 Instead, our basic needs should be guaranteed, as rights, by the state.